 Anne enjoys a diverse civil litigation and appellate practice focusing on personal injury defense, product liability defense, fire and arson claims, defense of mental health organizations, employment discrimination, and insurance coverage issues.
-She also advises several school districts on various education law matters.
+She also advises several school districts on various education law matters and has represented teachers and administrators in civil suits.

-Anne thrives on the challenges of defense litigation.
+Anne thrives on the challenges of defense litigation, representing corporations and individuals alike.
 Her trial experience includes the defense of a national corporation on remand of a multi-million-dollar punitive damage award, and the successful defense of a young woman sued on a six-figure claim by an insurance company after a fire broke out at her apartment complex, as well as other personal injury litigation.
 In addition to her success in the courtroom, Anne has extensive experience briefing dispositive motions, achieving favorable decisions in numerous cases, among them a multi-million-dollar products liability suit.
-Anne has also conducted successful appeals and oral arguments in the Ohio Supreme Court, and Ohio’s First, Second, Third, and Twelfth District Courts of Appeals as well as the United States District Court for the Southern District of Ohio.
+Anne has also conducted successful appeals in the Ohio Supreme Court, and Ohio’s First, Second, Third, Tenth and Twelfth District Courts of Appeals as well as the United States District Court for the Southern District of Ohio.

 Anne holds an AV® Preeminent™ Rating.
 The “AV®Preeminent™ Peer Review Rating” is given to less than 5% of all attorneys across the United States and means that Anne “has been rated by Judges and fellow attorneys as having the highest level of professional ethics for legal ability and ethical standards.”
 One Judge described Anne as “a superb litigator” and a “fierce advocate … [whose] legal knowledge, both substantive and procedural, is broad and deep.”
 Local attorneys described Anne as “outstanding.”
-Anne was also named as an Ohio Rising StarSuper Lawyer by Law & Politics magazine in 2005, 2010, 2011 and 2012.
+Anne was also named as an Ohio Rising StarSuper Lawyer by Law & Politics magazine in 2005 and 2010-2014.
 The award is peer nominated, and only 2.5% of lawyers in the State of Ohio are named.
-Anne is an active member of the Ohio State and Dayton Bar Associations, as well as the Ohio Association of Civil Trial Attorneys and Defense Research Institute.
-She serves on the Executive Committee for the Carl D. Kessler Inn of Court in Dayton and acts as its Programming Chair.
-Anne also co-chairs the Dayton Bar Association’s Solo/Small Practice Committee.

 - J.D., University of Kentucky (2003)